Answered By: Circulation Newman Library Last Updated: Feb 11, 2020 Views: 368

 An impact factor is a measure of the frequency that the "average article" published in a scholarly journal has been cited in a two or five year period.
 It is often used to measure or describe the importance of a particular journal in an academic discipline.
 Authors can use impact factors to evaluate journals to decide which to publish in.
 Impact factors were initially developed by the Institute for Scientific Information (ISI).

-The primary tool for locating impact factors is the Web of Science database Journal Citation Reports.
+The primary tool for locating journal impact factors is the Web of Science database Journal Citation Reports.
 Enter the journal name in the main search box to locate the journal impact factor for that journal.